DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Abstract

 \section{Abstract}

-Existing retrieval-augmented generation (RAG) systems are primarily designed under the assumption that each query has a single correct answer.
-This overlooks common information-seeking scenarios with multiple plausible answers, where diversity is essential to avoid collapsing to a single dominant response, thereby constraining creativity and compromising fair and inclusive information access.
-Our analysis reveals a commonly overlooked limitation of standard RAG systems: they underutilize retrieved context diversity, such that increasing retrieval diversity alone does not yield diverse generations.
-To address this limitation, we propose \textbf{\method}, a plug-and-play agentic RAG framework with novel reflection-guided generation and memory-augmented iterative refinement, which promotes diverse viewpoints while preserving answer quality.
-We introduce novel metrics tailored to evaluating the diversity–quality trade-off in open-ended questions, and show that they correlate well with human judgments.
-We demonstrate that \method achieves the best diversity–quality trade-off compared to competitive baselines and previous SOTA methods on the real-world \texttt{Infinity-Chat} dataset, substantially improving diversity while maintaining quality.
-More broadly, our results reveal a systematic limitation of current LLM-based systems for open-ended information-seeking and show that explicitly modeling diversity can mitigate it.
-Our code is available at: \url{https://github.com/au-clan/diverge}.
+Existing retrieval-augmented generation (RAG) systems often assume that each query has a single correct answer.
+This assumption overlooks open-ended information-seeking scenarios where multiple plausible answers are valuable, and where diversity is important for creativity, fairness, and inclusive access to information.
+We show that standard RAG systems fail to fully use diverse retrieved contexts: simply increasing retrieval diversity does not necessarily lead to diverse generations.
+To address this limitation, we propose \textbf{\method}\footnote{Code is available at \href{https://github.com/au-clan/diverge}{this repo}}, a plug-and-play agentic RAG framework that improves the diversity--quality trade-off through iterative, reflection-guided exploration of diverse viewpoints and diversity-aware retrieval support.
+We further introduce evaluation metrics for characterizing the diversity--quality trade-off in open-ended question answering.
+Experiments across multiple real-world datasets and backbone LLMs show that \method achieves the best trade-off among competitive baselines, increasing diversity by $\sim2\times$ without noticeable quality degradation.
+These results reveal a systematic limitation of current RAGs and show the value of explicit diversity modeling.